 When you add a drive to your PC, by default it gets a drive letter, whether it is a removable drive or even a fixed hard drive inside of your PC.
 Lets take a look at how we can hide these drives.

 Sick of formatting?
-Then learn how to breathe new life into your machines without formatting using the new Refresh and Reset features present in Windows 8.
+Then learn how to breathe new life into your machines without formatting using the new Refresh and Reset features present in Windows 8 or 10.

 Google Cloud Sync will sync a lot of things, unfortunately the one thing it doesn’t yet sync is your open tabs, lets take a look at how to change this using a custom flag and get your tabs syncing across machines in no time.